vfeedio/pyvfeed/README.md

-## API Python for The Correlated Vulnerability and Threat Intelligence Database
+## Python API for The Correlated Vulnerability Intelligence and Threat Database
-### For Only Enterprise & Pro Releases
+### For Only Enterprise & Pro

-Python 3 API for the new generation of vFeed Vulnerability and Threat Database and multi-feeds.
+Python 3 API for the new generation of **vFeed Vulnerability Intelligence & Threat Indicators Database**.

 ### Main Features
 * Support Python 3